How Long Does Pre-Workout Stay Effective? A Complete Breakdown

 KEY TAKEAWAY

 If you have ever slammed a scoop, jogged into the gym, and wondered why you still feel flat 20 minutes later, timing is the reason.
 Different ingredients hit on different clocks.
 Stimulants like caffeine act fast.
-Performance aminos like beta-alanine and creatine build with regular use.
-Proteins digest on a curve that ranges from quick (hydrolyzed collagen) to slow (casein).
+Performance aminos like beta-alanine build with regular use.
+Proteins digest on a curve that ranges from quick to slow.
 Knowing which is which helps you show up fueled instead of guessing.

 How Long Does Pre-Workout Stay Effective?
 A Complete Breakdown